CSIS-iLab/india-states/_analysis/states-update-october-24-2018.md

 **Karnataka**

-The Karnataka Renewable Energy Development Limited has issued a tender for the allotment of 100 MW of grid connected solar projects in five talukas across the state.
+The Karnataka Renewable Energy Development Limited has issued a tender for the allotment of 100 MW of grid connected solar projects in five talukas, or counties, across the state.
 The bid submission deadline is November 12, 2018.
 The minimum capacity set for this tender is 20 MW while the maximum for any given taluka will be 100 MW. **Source:** [Mercom](https://mercomindia.com/karnataka-solar-tender-100-mw-talukas/) **In detail:** [Tender details](http://kredlinfo.in/Solargrid_100MW.aspx)

 The Karnataka Electricity Regulatory Commission has implemented proposed changes to the renewable purchase obligation (RPO) regulations passed in 2011, which dictated that the Bangalore Electricity Supply Company purchase a minimum of 13 percent of its total energy from renewable sources.
 Under the amended RPO, this requirement has been reduced to 12 percent. **Source:** [Energy Infra Post](http://energyinfrapost.com/karnataka-proposes-reduction-bescoms-rpo-target-13-12/)